Krishna2912/DIGIT_RECOG/README.md

 I uploaded the sample images to test the trained model.

-I HOPE THIS WILL HELP YOU TO YOUR EXECUTION :)
+I HOPE THIS WILL HELP YOU :)